apache/asterixdb/asterix-doc/src/site/markdown/install.md

          INFO: Asterix instance: my_asterix has been restored from backup

 You can start the ASTERIX instance by using the start command.

+##### Log Command #####

+The `log` command allows you to collect the log files coresponding to each node of an Asterix instance into a zip archive.
+The zip archive is produced on the local file system of the machine running managix.

+          $ managix help -cmd log

+          Creates a zip archive containing log files corresponding to each worker node (NC) and the master (CC)  for an ASTERIX instance

+          Available arguments/options
+          -n name of the ASTERIX instance.
+          -d destination directory for producing the tar ball (defaults to) /Users/ramang/asterix-installer

+The following is an example showing the use of the log command.

+         $ managix log -n my_asterix -d  ./logdump
+         INFO: Log zip archive created at /Users/joe/asterix-mgmt/./logdump/log_Thu_Jun_06_00:53:51_PDT_2013.zip

 ##### Delete Command #####
 As the name suggests, the `delete` command permanently removes an ASTERIX instance by cleaning up all associated data/artifacts.
 The usage can be looked up by executing the following: